moliver28/research-handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 ## How will Okta support GitLab's account creation?

-The activation workflow is triggered by the creation of account within Workday
+The activation workflow is triggered by the creation of account within Workday.

 ## Which browsers does Okta work on?